42ghan/inception/README.md

 ### Cgroup Namespace

 - Each cgroup namespace has its root cgroup directory.
 A cgroup namespace makes the process to view its current cgroup directory as the root cgroup directory of the namespace.
-This virtualization of the process' view on its cgroup hierarchy can be seen in `/proc/[pid]/cgroup` and `/proc/[pid]/mountinfo`.
+This virtualization of the process's view on its cgroup hierarchy can be seen in `/proc/[pid]/cgroup` and `/proc/[pid]/mountinfo`.
 Below is the example.
 The top shell shows how the `bash` process in a separate cgroup namespace recognizes its cgroup as the root.
 The bottom shell shows how the isolated shell's cgroup is seen in the original cgroup namespace.

 <figure>
 <p align="center">